-Since opening our first HMP Academy in 2012, we’ve worked hard to grow our programme and impact, working in prisons across the North West and Midlands.
-We now (March 2021) operate eight HMP Academies, following some closures agreed with our partners in the prison service:
+Since opening our first HMP Academy in 2012, we’ve worked hard to grow our programme and impact, working in prisons across the North West, North East and Midlands.
+We now (February 2022) work in 11 prisons, operating seven of our own HMP Academies, and delivering our programme in another four.

 • HMP Lincoln – Formerly a workshop to trial recycling the prison’s own waste streams.